koyo922/kinoko/README.md

 # kinoko
-python package for Japanese NLP and many other utils
+python/bash package for Japanese NLP and many other utils